hclayton1095/DScapstone/report.md

 *Figure 3.
 Precision formula*

-Recall score measures the model’s ability to correctly identify a stock's movements as a true positive or negative or a false positive or negative.
-Of all the predictions, how many were actually correct?
+Recall measures the model’s ability to correctly identify the positive class, calculated as the proportion of actual positive cases that are correctly predicted as positive. *Of all the actual positive cases, how many did the model correctly detect?*

 $$
 \text{Recall} = \frac{\text{True Positives}}{\text{True Positives} + \text{False Negatives}}